 He scampered off, and I tried to follow him.
 He quickly vanished, however, and I had only the rustling in the bushes to follow.
 I saw him dash around a tree, then I heard no more.
 Tiptoeing over to the tree, I found a large hole.
 Leaning down on my hands and knees, I called down, “Hello?
 Mr. Rabbit?”

-“Ahh!”
+Suddenly, a large chunk of ground crumbled from beneath my hand, and I tumbled down into the gap.***“Ahh!”
 I screamed as I fell, my dress flapping around (though luckily not flying up) and my shoes falling away into the darkness.
 I saw all sorts of strange things, from a bookshelf to a piano that nearly took my head off to a floating tea set.
 Down, down, down I flew, gravity playing with me while I shrieked and plummeted literally head over heels towards an unseen floor.

 I'm pretty impressed with my use of "gravity playing with me" at age 11, but other parts of that story shall never see the light of day (fewer things are more embarrassing than the majority of my elementary school writing).